yaypm/davis-server/README.md

 ####Watson Setup [More..](https://github.com/ruxit/davis-server/blob/master/setup/watson.md)
 ---

 Watson Speech to Text can be used anywhere there is a need to bridge the gap between the spoken word and its written form.
 This easy-to-use service uses machine intelligence to combine information about grammar and language structure with knowledge of the composition of an audio signal to generate an accurate transcription.
 It uses IBM's speech recognition capabilities to convert speech in multiple languages into text.
-The transcription of incoming audio is continuously sent back to the client with minimal delay, and it is corrected as more speech is heard
+The transcription of incoming audio is continuously sent back to the client with minimal delay, and it is corrected as more speech is heard.

 *You will need to obtain a Bluemix username, password, and token to be able to interact with the IBM Watson service that is powering the Speech To Text in the Web UI version of DAVIS.
 Navigate to [IBM Bluemix] (https://console.ng.bluemix.net/) and create a free IBM Bluemix acccount.* Click [here](https://github.com/ruxit/davis-server/blob/master/setup/watson.md) for futher instructions.